ChrisMayor/D365SwotMatrix/README.md

 For usage see https://en.wikipedia.org/wiki/SWOT_analysis

-This control ist based on Angular 7, Webpack 4, Angular Material, Angular CDK and Rxjs and communicated with the Dynamics WebApi.
+This control ist based on Angular 7, Webpack 4, Angular Material, Angular CDK and Rxjs and communicates with the Dynamics Web Api.

 Idea to include an custom Angular 7 Control in Dynamics 365 as Webresource and usage of the Dynamics 365 WebApi.